Most of the atoms in your body are 13.7 billion years old, and being you is just the latest page in the incredible story of their life.

 If that doesn’t make the hair stand up on the back of your neck, read it again until it does.Steve GrandCreation: Life and How to Make It

-To put it another way, the atoms that comprise your mind and body don’t belong to you; you are just renting them for a few years.
+To put it another way, the atoms that comprise your mind and body don’t belong to you; you are just borrowing them.

 “The very dust that blows along the street

 Once whispered to its love that life is sweet.”Hallam HawksworthThe Adventures of a Grain of Dust

 After another 5 billion years of cycling around the Earth, all atoms on the Earth will be scorched by the Sun as it expands into the final stage of its life, a red giant.

 The Sun’s outer layers will expand until they engulf Mercury, Venus, and finally the Earth.
 Any life that has not found a way to leave the Earth by this point will be, in a word, completely cooked.

 The Sun will swell into a red giant, scorching then engulfing the Earth.
 Image credit: James Gitlin

 Eventually like the ancestor stars that preceded it, the Sun will explode, returning new atoms to the cold, dark cloud in space.
 Then the star cycle begins anew.

 Hundreds of new stars will form, and your atoms will be split amongst a new set of planets, moons, and maybe new forms of life.